 Experiences & Amenities

 Bicyclists are welcome to enjoy over three miles of paved park road throughout the park.
 There are no off-road biking trails, however.
-The main entrance of Mike Roess at State Road 21 has a paved, six mile connector trail that leads to the Palatka-to-Lake Butler State Trail.
+The main entrance of Gold Head on State Road 21 has a paved, six mile connector trail that leads to the Palatka-to-Lake Butler State Trail.
 Please remember to watch out for traffic at road crossings and obey all traffic signals.
 Please avoid theft and do not leave your bicycle unattended in the park.
 Helmets are highly recommended for all cyclists and Florida law requires helmets for cyclists age 16 and under.

 The park offers many birding opportunities in a variety of habitats.
 During the spring and fall migrations, the lush hardwood forest of the ravine attracts many migrating warblers, thrushes, and other songbirds.
-You can start at the ravine stairway and take the fern loop trail or you can start at the mill site parking lot and take the loblolly loop trail.
-Take the Florida National Scenic Trail through the longleaf pine forest which features Bachman's sparrow, and can be heard singing all summer long.
-In the winter, many other sparrows are possible.
-All year round, if you drive slowly along the main park road you might see wild turkey, bobwhite quail, or raptors like the American kestrel.
-Around the park's many lakes you might see wading birds, as well as the bald eagle, which has nested in the park every year for many years.
-Other birds soaring around the lakes and marsh include other raptors such as the northern harrier and the swallow-tailed kite.
-In the winter, many ducks frequent Little Lake Johnson.
-If you’re camping in the park at night, listen for the eerie call of the eastern screech owl, or the hoot of the great horned owl.
-On summer nights, the chuck-will’s-widow’s distinctive call can be heard.
-Mike Roess Gold Head Branch State Park is a designated part of the Great Florida Birding & Wildlife Trail.
+You can start at the ravine stairway and take the Fern Loop Trail or the Ridge Trail.
+Alternatively, you can start at the Mill Site parking lot and take the Loblolly Loop Trail.
+Take the Florida National Scenic Trail through the longleaf pine forest which features Bachman's sparrow, and other Sandhill wildlife.
+In the winter, many migrating bird species can be observed.
+Drive slowly along the main park drive and you may see wild turkey, bobwhite quail or raptors such as the American kestrel.
+Wading birds can be viewed around the park's lake edges, as well as bald eagles, which have nested in the park for many years.
+Birds soaring around the lakes and marsh include raptors such as the Northern Harrier and the Swallow-Tailed Kite.
+In the winter, waterfowl frequents Little Lake Johnson.
+Overnight visitors can listen for the eerie call of the Eastern Screech Owl, or the hoot of the Great Horned Owl.
+On summer nights, the Chuck-Will’s-Widow’s distinctive call can be heard.
+Mike Roess Gold Head Branch State Park is a designated portion of the Great Florida Birding & Wildlife Trail.

 Sixteen vacation cabins overlook scenic Little Lake Johnson.
 Linens and towels are provided at the beginning of your stay.
 For an extended stay, please bring extra towels.
 We do not provide beach towels.
-All cabins include air conditioning and heating units, rocking chairs, a picnic table, a ground grill and fully equipped kitchen.
+All cabins include air conditioning and heating units, a picnic table, a ground grill and fully equipped kitchen.
 Each kitchen includes a refrigerator/freezer, range, and basic cooking and eating utensils.
-Firewood and ice can be purchased at the ranger station.
+Firewood and ice are available for a donation to the park's Citizen's Support Organizations at the Ranger Station.
 For our guests' relaxation, televisions, phones, and internet are not provided.

 Historic Cabins (Cabins 101 - 109)

 Nine cabins were built in the 1930s by the Civilian Conservation Corps (CCC).
 Each cabin accommodates up to four people.
 The cabins have a combined living room/bedroom, a separate bathroom, a separate fully equipped kitchen, and a screened porch.
-There is a full size bed that sleeps two people and a futon that will sleep two people.
-Bathrooms are furnished with flush toilets and hot and cold water showers.
-Two CCC cabins (Numbers 101 and 109) are equipped with standard size bathtubs.
+There is a full size bed that sleeps two people and a futon/couch that will sleep two people.
+Bathrooms are furnished with flush toilets and hot water showers.
+Two CCC cabins (Numbers 101 and 109) are equipped with standard size bathtubs with showers.
 If you would like one of these cabins, please specify this when making reservations.
 In addition to a/c and heat, there are ceiling fans and wood burning fireplaces.
-The fireplaces are available for use between October 1st and April 30th. $65.00 per night, plus tax.
+The fireplaces are available for use between October 1st and April 30th.
+There is a fire ring/grill outside. $65 per night, plus tax.

 Block Cabins (Cabins 110 - 114)

-Five block cabins were built in the 1960s and they each accommodate up to six people.
-The cabins have a separate bedroom, a living room, a bathroom, a fully equipped kitchen, and a screened porch.
-The bedroom has a full size bed that sleeps two, and the living room has a bunk bed and one futon that each sleeps two people.
+Five block cabins were built in the 1950s and they each accommodate up to six people.
+The cabins have a separate bedroom, a living room/dining room, a bathroom, a fully equipped kitchen, and a screened porch.
+The bedroom has a full size bed that sleeps two, and the living room has a bunk bed and one futon/couch that each sleeps two people.
 The bathroom has a standard size bathtub and shower.
 These cabins have central heating and cooling, but they do not have fireplaces.
-There is a firering and grill outside. $75.00 per night, plus tax.
+There is a fire ring/grill outside. $75 per night, plus tax.